 Endoscopy may also be done to:

-gastrointestinal endoscopy, tell your doctor if you:
+Before having an upper gastrointestinal endoscopy, tell your doctor if you:

-your chances of vomiting.
+Do not eat or drink anything for 6 to 8 hours before the test.
+An empty stomach helps your doctor see your stomach clearly during the test.
+It also reduces your chances of vomiting.
 If you vomit, there is a small risk that the vomit could enter your lungs.
 (This is called aspiration.)
 If the test is done in an emergency, a tube may be inserted through your nose or mouth to empty your stomach.

 You may be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

 Talk to your doctor about any concerns you have about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form( What is a PDF document? ).